AllenDowney/ElementsOfDataScience/_sources/index.md

 ### Notebook 10

-**Regression**: This notebook presents multiple regression and uses it to explore the relationship between age, eduction, and income.
+**Regression**: This notebook presents multiple regression and uses it to explore the relationship between age, education, and income.
 It uses visualization to interpret multivariate models.
 It also presents binary variables and logistic regression.

 [Click here to run this notebook on Colab](https://colab.research.google.com/github/AllenDowney/ElementsOfDataScience/blob/master/10_regression.ipynb)